An introduction to the University's HFS backup service

-The HFS backup service provides two separate ways of backing up data on desktop machines, laptops and multi-user machines and servers.
+The HFS backup service provides two separate ways of backing up data on desktop machines, laptops, shared workstations and servers.
 They have different features and benefits.
 You can choose which is most suitable for your purpose.

-Code42 (also known as CrashPlan) is a cloud-based backup product that is primarily designed for single-user workstations and laptops containing a modest amount of data.
-It offers frequent (by default every 15 minutes), automated, backups in the background for user-selected candidate data.
-Multiple versions of your backups are held and these are easily restored back to the original machine or another machine you have registered with the service.
-Code42 can back up from anywhere with an Internet connection.
-More information is available on the HFS Code42 Cloud backup service introductory page.
+CrashPlan (formerly known as Code42) is a cloud-based backup product that is primarily designed for single-user workstations and laptops containing a modest amount of data.
+It offers frequent (by default every 15 minutes) automated backups in the background for user-selected data.
+Multiple versions of your backups are kept and these are easily restored back to the original machine or another machine you have registered with the service.
+CrashPlan can back up from anywhere with an Internet connection.
+More information is available on the HFS CrashPlan Cloud backup service introductory page.

-Where Code42 is not suitable, for example file servers, application servers, virtual infrastructures, multi user systems, and other server-like machines, the HFS offers an on-site, disk-based backup service.
-This is based around the IBM Spectrum Protect client software and replaces the old, tape-based backup service that has run since 1995.
-With this service, your backups go to a primary server in one location, and are then replicated to a 'replica' server at a remote location shortly after, (normally within a day).
-Your data is held on disk and is accessible for restore, even if the primary server is unavailable.
-Versioning is currently limited to seven versions of any one file at any time with older versions retained for 90 days (the most recent backup version is retained for as long as it exists on the machine), although this is subject to review, and thereby offers a reasonable point-in-time recovery of data.
-Backup using Spectrum Protect is restricted to IP addresses on the University network.
-More details on this service are available on the HFS on-site, disk-based backup service introduction page.
+Where CrashPlan is not suitable, for example file servers, application servers, virtual infrastructures, multi user systems, and other server-like machines, the HFS offers an on-site backup service using the IBM Storage Protect software.
+With this service, your backups go to a primary server in one location, and are then replicated to a 'replica' server at a separate location shortly after, (normally within a day).
+Your data is held on disk and is accessible for restore even if the primary server is unavailable.
+Versioning is currently limited to seven versions of any one file at any time with older versions retained for 90 days (the most recent backup version is retained for as long as it exists on the machine) and thereby offers a reasonable point-in-time recovery of data.
+Backup using Storage Protect is restricted to IP addresses on the University network.
+More details on this service are available on the HFS Storage Protect backup service introduction page.

 Who is it for?

-Oxford University staff, senior members and postgraduates can use both services, but not undergraduates.
+Oxford University staff, senior members and postgraduates (but not undergraduates) can use both services.
 Access is determined by University card status.
-For details see University card and IT services entitlements
+For details see University card and IT services entitlements.

 What do I need to use the service?

-A university SSO (with the required status), a computer running a modern version of Windows, macOS or Linux/Unix, some work worth securing and a network connection.
-We would expect machines backing up to the on-site service to be attached to the University network but this does not apply to the Code42 cloud backup.
+A university SSO (with the required University card status), a computer running a supported version of Windows, macOS or Linux/Unix and a network connection.
+We would expect machines backing up to the on-site Storage Protect service to be attached to the University network, but this does not apply to the CrashPlan cloud backup.

 Are there any limits to use of the services?